Archive for February 2023

 Of course the terrain and light pollution can most often be the limiting factor for many in their limiting theoretical southern latitude.

-I can see the star Canopus, at a south declination of (-52º 42′) but in a distant tree-line.
-However, it shines brightly!
+I can see the star Canopus at the south declination of (-52º 42′) but in a distant tree-line, however, it shines brightly!
+It’s easy to see without optical aid, but I normally take my 7 x 21 mini-binoculars to assist, but once located, it’s very easy naked eye.

 The following is my rough chalk sketch, on charcoal “colored” card stock.
 I made this “rough sketch” as viewed from the north end of Stadium Drive, at the stop sign (junction to the Boiling Springs/Cliffside highway)